Microsoft XBox Series S vs Microsoft XBox Series X

 Technical details

-The Microsoft XBox Series S is manufactured in 7 nm and has 8.00 MB cache.
-The Microsoft XBox Series X is manufactured in 7 nm and has a 8.00 MB cache.
+The Microsoft XBox Series S has 8.00 MB cache and is manufactured in 7 nm.
+The cache of Microsoft XBox Series X is at 8.00 MB.
+The processor is manufactured in 7 nm.

 7 nm Technology 7 nm